seba-1511/dist_tuto.pth/tuto.md

 </tbody>
 </table>

 As opposed to point-to-point communcation, collectives allow for communication patterns across all processes in a **group**.
-A group is a subset of all your processes.
+A group is a subset of all our processes.
 To create a group, we can pass a list of ranks to `dist.new_group(group)`.
 By default, collectives are executed on the all processes, also known as the **world**.
 Then, in order to obtain the sum of all tensors at all processes, we can use the `dist.all_reduce(tensor, op, group)` collective.

 ```python
 """ All-Reduce example."""